eaglebush/eaglebush.github.io/articles/go-block-format.md

 }
 ```

-With this code, you can easily be lost where the err value belongs to.
+With this code, you can easily be lost to find where the err value belongs to.
 If you are reusing the boolean part of the return value, you'll find out that these things need to be in context.

 When I encounter a situation like this, I use the if-semicolon syntax and put a `true` value after it to group the code and allow the values returned by a validation function to pass through and further check the return values: